 - compliance with judicial authorities' requests in the context of criminal proceedings; or

-- compliance with a disclosure obligation to the Bank of Portugal, the CMVM or tax authorities, when they are acting pursuant to their respective attributions.
+- compliance with a disclosure obligation towards the BoP, the CMVM or the tax authorities, when these entities are acting pursuant to their respective attributions.

-In the past, the CNPD had already ruled in a specific case that all personal data processed by a bank is subject to banking secrecy.
+In the past, the Portuguese Data Protection Authority (CNPD) had already ruled in a specific case that all personal data processed by a bank is subject to banking secrecy.

-In the case of processing clients' data for the purposes of anti-money laundering reporting, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is no need to obtain data subject consent.
-As the concept of 'client authorisation' under PSEMLF and the financial institution's legal framework differs from the concept of 'consent' under the GDPR, many banks and other financial institutions opt to collect clients' authorisation to disclose information covered by banking secrecy in the context of their general client terms and conditions.
-In the case of processing clients' data for the purposes of anti-money laundering reporting under Portuguese AML regulations, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is no need to obtain the data subject's consent.
+As regards the processing of clients' data for the purposes of anti-money laundering reporting, the disclosure of specific relevant personal data is based upon the fulfilment of a legal obligation, and there is thus no need to obtain the data subject's consent.
+As the concept of 'client authorisation' under the PSEMLF and the financial institutions' legal framework differs from the concept of 'consent' under the GDPR, many banks and other financial institutions opt to collect clients' authorisation to disclose information covered by banking secrecy in the context of their general client terms and conditions.

 Another important aspect of data processing in the context of fintech business is the definition of clients' profiles and business segmentation, as well as automated decision-making based on profiling.
 Automated decisions that produce effects concerning the data subject or that significantly affect him or her and are based solely on the automated processing of data intended to evaluate certain personal aspects relating to him or her are not permitted.